Tina-1300/Torixyna/doc/docs/index.md

 ## Documentation :

-[Modules](./Torixyna/1.0.0/Torixyna.md) : Cette section fournit un aperçu de tous les modules disponibles, accompagnée d’une description détaillée du module et d’une documentation spécifique pour chaque module.
+[Modules](./Torixyna/Torixyna.md) : This section provides an overview of all the available modules, along with a detailed description of each module and specific documentation for each one.